Devanshu07R/Signature-App/README.md

 # 🎨Signature-Board
 ✍️ Signature App – Draw & Save Your Digital Signature A lightweight and interactive Signature App built with HTML, Tailwind CSS, and JavaScript.
-Easily create digital signatures with a smooth drawing experience, customize stroke width and color, and download your signature as an image.gvvv
+Easily create digital signatures with a smooth drawing experience, customize stroke width and color, and download your signature as an image.vvhb

 ✨ Features
 ✅ Smooth Drawing Experience – Sign effortlessly on any device.